jjj999/bamboo/CONTRIBUTING.md

 ## New Pull Requests

-Developers should pull request if they want to merge their branch into the `master` or `develop` branches.
+Developers should pull request if they want to merge their branch into the `main` or `develop` branches.

 ## Commits